- Home

 Becoming a Mt.
 Lebanon Junior Commissioner or Junior Board Member is a great way to learn more about how local government operates and to see whether you might be interested in a career in public service.
 A Junior Commissioner or Board Member also has the opportunity to convey student concerns/opinions to the elected officials and to educate fellow high school students about issues facing the community.

 The Junior Commissioner must live in Mt.
 Lebanon and be a junior or first-semester senior at Mt.
 Lebanon High School.
-So students who apply should be rising juniors or seniors.
+Students who apply should be rising juniors or seniors.
 Applicants must have a grade point average of at least 2.5.
 The Junior Commissioner will serve for one semester (September-December and February-May).
-Junior Board Mmbers serve for the school year.
+Junior Board Members serve for the school year.
 They can be sophomores, juniors or seniors and go to any public, private or home school.
 They must be Mt.
 Lebanon residents.

 Mt.
 Lebanon Municipality is seeking two qualified students who reside in Mt.
-Lebanon to serve as junior commissioners and others to fill positions as junior board members for the 2022-23 school year.
+Lebanon to serve as junior commissioners and others to fill positions as junior board members for school year.
+Applications are due each year by July 8.

 Summary